Indigenous architecture

-The field of Indigenous architecture refers to the study and practice of architecture of, for and by Indigenous people.
-It is a field of study and practice in the United States, Australia, Aotearoa/New Zealand, Canada, Arctic area of Sápmi and many other countries where Indigenous people have a built tradition or aspire translate or to have their cultures translated in the built environment.
-This has been extended to landscape architecture, urban design, planning, public art, placemaking and other ways of contributing to the design of built environments.
+Indigenous architecture refers to the study and practice of architecture of, for, and by Indigenous peoples.

+This field of study and practice in Australia, Canada, the circumpolar regions, New Zealand, the United States, and many other regions where Indigenous people have a built tradition or aspire translate or to have their cultures translated in the built environment.
+This has been extended to landscape architecture, planning, placemaking, public art, urban design, and other ways of contributing to the design of built environments.
+The term usually designates culture-specific architecture: it covers both the vernacular architecture and contemporary or new traditional architecture inspired by the enculture, even when the latter includes features brought from outside.

 Australia

-The traditional or vernacular architecture of Aboriginal and Torres Strait Islander people in Australia varied to meet the lifestyle, social organisation, family size, cultural and climatic needs and resources available to each community.
+The traditional or vernacular architecture of Indigenous Australians, including Aboriginal Australians and Torres Strait Islanders, varied to meet the lifestyle, social organisation, family size, cultural and climatic needs and resources available to each community.

 The types of forms varied from dome frameworks made of cane through spinifex-clad arc-shaped structures, to tripod and triangular shelters and elongated, egg-shaped, stone-based structures with a timber frame to pole and platform constructions.
 Annual base camp structures, whether dome houses in the rainforests of Queensland and Tasmania or stone-based houses in south-eastern Australia, were often designed for use over many years by the same family groups.
 Different language groups had differing names for structures.
 These included humpy, gunyah (or gunya), goondie, wiltja and wurley (or wurlie).